 You can stroll around both of these parks at any hour.
 Just exercise normal big-city safety precautions if you decide to go out late at night.
 Keep an eye on your surroundings.

-More Mexico City sights from around the city
+More Mexico City Photos From Around the City

 Mexico City was extremely modern.
 Every park had composting bins, and even Burger King (I always visit foreign fast food joints out of curiosity, don’t judge) had recycling bins.
 Bike sharing pods were everywhere, and the Mexico City subway is extensive with several different lines across the city.